corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/config-database.md

 * **url**:
-Location of the Database on the network.
+Location of the database on the network.

 * **user**: